VolkovIlia/academic-cv/content/ru/publication/matveev-oxygencontaining-hexagonal-boron-2023/index.md

 ---
-title: Oxygen-Containing Hexagonal Boron Nitride with an Extremely Small Amount of Pt in CO Oxidation
+title: Oxygen-containing hexagonal boron nitride with an extremely small amount of Pt in CO oxidation

 # Authors
 # A YAML list of author names